Doors at 8 App Development

 The Why

 Doors at 8 is more than just a project, it's a response to a real, everyday frustration many of us face when trying to discover and attend local events.
 Whether overpriced tickets, hidden fees, or a lack of visibility for smaller venues, the current ticketing experience often feels impersonal and inaccessible.
-This project allowed our team to rethink what a community-based event platform could look like.
-Drawing from our backgrounds in UX research and design, we wanted to build something that empowers local venues and artists while giving users a more transparent, enjoyable, and human way to find and attend events.
-At its heart, Doors at 8 is about connection (between people, places, and experiences) and restoring trust and simplicity in the live event space.
+At its core, Doors at 8 is about restoring connection and trust in the live event space.

 The Process